facumenzella/steganography-in-images/README.md

 ## Criptography & security ##
 ### ITBA ###

+The document explaining our work it's inside the doc folder, you might want to check it out first.

 Try running 'make help' if it is your first time.
 If you do not remember the arguments, run 'make arguments'.